mk-fg/games/README.rst

 - https://doomeer.com/factorio/ - production chain calculator, simpliest.
 - https://rubyruy.github.io/factorio-calc/ - same as above, but found it harder to use.
+- https://kirkmcdonald.github.io/calc.html - also rates-calculator, with belts and power.
 - https://dddgamer.github.io/factorio-cheat-sheet/ - good cheatsheet for numbers/ratios.

 Best use for production chain calculators (that I've found) is to know in